500inthegraveyard/employee_directory/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Application Purpose
-This application is a sample employee directory page that small companies could use to search for all their employees information which includes: a photo, email, name, phone, and DOB.
+Companies need to keep track of employees information; this application is a sample employee directory page that small companies could use to search for all their employees information which includes: a photo, email, name, phone, and DOB.

 ## Start Application